Championship 2023/24: Leicester, Leeds, Ipswich in three-way automatic promotion battle

-Leicester, Ipswich, Leeds all still in race for two automatic promotion places; watch Leeds vs Sunderland live on Sky Sports Football from 7.30pm on Tuesday; kick-off 8pm
+Leicester, Ipswich, Leeds all still in race for two automatic promotion places; every game from the midweek fixtures will be live on Sky Sports

-There are now just six rounds of the Sky Bet Championship season remaining.
+There are now just five rounds of the Sky Bet Championship season remaining.

-Two points separate Ipswich, Leeds and Leicester as we head into the final run-in.
+Two points separate Leicester, Ipswich and Leeds as we head into the final run-in.
 Here, we take a look at the race for the Premier League...

+Leicester travel to Millwall on Tuesday, with kick-off at 7.45pm - live on Sky Sports Action - before fellow promotion hopefuls Leeds host Sunderland at 8pm, live on Sky Sports Football.

+On Wednesday, Swansea face Stoke - who still have relegation concerns - at 8pm, live on Sky Sports Football.

 Here is how you can watch Sky Bet Championship matches live across Sky Sports in April as well as free match highlights throughout the season.